A Perfect 2-Day Itinerary in Venice, Italy + Complete City Guide & Tips

 St Mark’s Basilica is also known as “Chiesa d’Oro,” which translates to “Golden Church,” because it’s decorated with golden mosaics.
 Touring the church is free and everyday tourists queue up to see the Basilica’s incredible architecture and artwork.
 Make sure you get there before the church, so you’re not made to wait.

-5. Explore the Correr Civic museum
+5. Explore the Correr Civic Museum

 Also on display are Venetian paintings and sculptors from as far back as the 15th, 16th, and 17th centuries.
 You will need a ticket to gain entrance into the museum.
 A single ticket will allow you access to Doge’s Palace and the Museo Correr, and it’s valid for 3 months from the purchase date, however, it can only be used once.

-PRO-TIP: You can purchase your ticket directly from their official website.
+💡 INSIDER TIP: You can purchase your ticket directly from their official website.
 Or you can book a skip-the-line with a private tour, for a more personalized experience, and to explore and admire paintings and sculptures by El Greco, Bellini, Brueghel, Canova, and more.

 6. Climb Saint Marks’ Campanile

-Also on the list of fun things to do on Piazza San Marco is to climb the bell tower.
+Also on the list of fun things to do in Piazza San Marco is to climb the bell tower.
 The bell tower was first built in the 9th century and is most renowned for holding an early exhibition of Galileo’s telescope.
 The view of Venice from the top of the bell tower is amazing, but getting up there requires a small fee.

 READ NEXT: The most beautiful towns in Tuscany